 One person can never fully experience another person’s feelings.
 It’s just not possible.
 We are all wired differently, and although you may have been in a similar situation or can empathize, you can never know exactly how I feel.
 The great thing is that I don’t need you to know how it feels, I just want you to understand that I need you right now.

 Highly sensitive people have a difficult time controlling their emotions, so it feels like you’re pointing out our failure when you tell us that we’re overreacting.
 And, honestly, overreacting is relative.
 What’s overreacting to you is nothing more than a normal reaction to me.
 If you want me to relax and open up, then comfort me.
 Provide a safe space.

 This is definitely something you should avoid saying to an HSP because, by definition, I am naturally going to respond to certain situations and things more intensely than you.
 It IS a big deal to me, and if you can see or hear that it’s important to me, then you should respond accordingly and try to avoid invalidating my feelings.

 5. “Roll with the punches.”

 There are many variations to this one, like “get over it”, “suck it up” and “toughen up”.
-You’re conveying that you think I’m a weak person, just because I don’t accept things and move on as quickly as you do.
+You’re conveying that you think I’m weak, just because I don’t accept things and move on as quickly as you do.
 Some days, I truly wish I could, but that’s not how I function, so instead I must acknowledge and process my emotions in due time.

 6. “I didn’t tell you because I knew you’d get upset.”

-If you’ve ever been told to calm down, then you know that it’s not only unhelpful, but it makes you feel like you’re doing something wrong.
+If you’ve ever been told to calm down, then you know that it’s not only unhelpful, but it makes me feel like I’m doing something wrong.
 I’m already upset, and by saying this, you’ve just made me feel worse.
 Instead, try helping me to calm down by putting your arms around me, holding my hand, or sitting with me until I’m ready to talk.